Sadiya Choudhury

 Overview

 Sadiya was called to the Bar in 2002 and became a member of Chambers following completion of her second six pupillage in 2003.
 She has a broad advisory and litigation practice across all areas of direct and indirect tax law.
-She has appeared by herself and as a junior in several cases in the specialist tax tribunals as well as courts at all levels.
+She has appeared by herself, as a junior and as a leader in several cases in the specialist tax tribunals as well as courts at all levels.

-Sadiya has been a member of the Attorney General’s a Panel since September 2021 and is regularly instructed by HMRC, the National Crime Agency and other government departments.
-She is qualified to accept instructions under the Public Access scheme.
+Before taking silk in 2024, Sadiya was a member of the Attorney General’s A Panel and regularly appeared on behalf of HMRC, the National Crime Agency and other government departments.
+She is happy to accept instructions under the Public Access scheme.

 A copy of Sadiya's privacy notice can be found here.